ha1vorsen/AGCS/README.md

 <b>Aeon Genesis Cave Story+ Translation  (Switch)</b>

-This is a drop-in atmosphere modification for Cave Story+ on the Nintendo Switch that restores the first major translation project for Cave Story. <br>
+This is a drop-in Atmosphère modification for Cave Story+ on the Nintendo Switch that restores the first major translation project for Cave Story. <br>
 If you are using a Japanese version of the game, please be sure to fix the data for your specific version by moving the data folder to the other TitleID folder. <br>
 Each TitleID folder will be labelled per region.
 <br>